ArduPilot/ardupilot_wiki/common/source/docs/common-gps-ublox-firmware-update.rst

 --------------------------

 - `Download u-center from u-blox.com <https://www.u-blox.com/en/product/u-center>`__ and install on your PC (Windows only)
-- Open the `u-Blox ZED-F9P website <https://www.u-blox.com/en/product/zed-f9p-module#tab-documentation-resources>`__
+- Open the `u-Blox ZED-F9P website <https://www.u-blox.com/en/product/zed-f9p-module?legacy=Current#Documentation-&-resources>`__
 - Scroll down and click on the "Documentation & resources" button
-- Scroll down to the "Firmware Update" section and download the latest firmware ("ZED-F9P HPG 1.13 firmware" as of Oct 2020)
+- Scroll down to the "Firmware Update" section and download the latest firmware ("ZED-F9P L1/L2 HPG 1.50 firmware" as of Jul 2024)
 - Connect the GPS to your PC using a USB cable
 - Open u-center, select the COM port and connect